University of New Haven Visitors Policy & Access to Campus Guidelines

 Outside Community Members:

-The campus will be technically closed.
-However, should community members traverse the campus during normal business hours they will be expected to adhere to the social distancing and PPE guidelines developed by the University.
+Community members traversing the campus during normal business hours are expected to adhere to the COVID-19 guidelines developed by the University.

 - Faculty and staff shall refrain from inviting guests to drive to campus for the purpose of walking, running or exercising.